Friday, July 17, 2020

 Making Peace With Teak

-One of our big projects this summer is catching up with the never ending exterior brightwork on our 1966 Alberg 35, Mystic.
+One of our bigger projects this summer is catching up with the never ending exterior brightwork on our 1966 Alberg 35, Mystic.
 We've been cruising for the last four years, slowly making our way around America's Great Loop.
 Teak time has been limited.
 Although we've tried to keep up, we've mostly failed at it.
 This year we are determined to get a nice 10 coat shine going.

 Bow sanded, ready for varnish